pocketzworld/creator-docs/pages/learn/designer-resources/concepts/compensation.md

 Alongside your Account-Bound copy, you'll also receive a variable amount of tradable bonus items based on a tiered scaling system.
 The tiers are determined by the item's Rarity as follows:

-**Uncommons = 5 tradable copies
+**Rares: 6 tradable copies
-Rare = 4 tradable copies
+Epics: 4 tradable copies
-Epic = 3 tradable copies
+Legendaries: 2 tradable copies
-Legendary = 2 tradable copies
+Mythicals: 2 tradable copies**
-Mythical = 1 tradable copy**

-This change reflects our efforts to be more cognizant of the impact that high item emission rates may have on our in-game economy.
-The next version of our payout structure will work to account for any extra funds you may have been receiving from selling your spare items.
-Thank you so much for understanding as we workshop our compensation to best reflect all your hard work!
+These variable bonus items reflect our efforts to be cognizant of the impact that high item emission rates may have on our in-game economy.

+____________

+⚠️ *_Below is the compesnation system trialled in 2024's Quarters 3 & 4.
+Please read for reference only: starting with the Highrise Fashion Week Concept, this system is deprecated and will not be used in future releases._* ⚠️